 Line 126: can more information be provided on where the Ptros name comes from?
 Is it an acronym?
 I’m not able to figure out where that nomenclature is derived from.
 It’s even difficult to follow in the methods (line 188)

-The Ptros was introduced before, reference to Khaitov et al, 2021 was provided.
-Please notice that Ptros is introduced in “Materials and Methods” section (L 220)
+Ptros is the proportion of M. trossulus in each sample (Khaitov et al., 2021).
+This term and the reference were introduced in the Materials and Methods section (L 220)

 Line 120-128: this reads like methods and breaks up the flow of the introduction

-Agree, see L144-151
+We have removed the technical details (L144-151)

 Line 189: is this a minus sign after the PT?
 If not, I’d suggest replacing the dash with the word “is”

-OK (L 224)
+Corrected (L 224)

 Line 267: the authors might mean variable here rather than mosaic

-OK (L332) Line 273: what would be considered high in this correlation analysis?
+Corrected (L332) Line 273: what would be considered high in this correlation analysis?
 It would be worth adding thresholds to the methods section to demonstrate the level at which correlation was considered happening and subsequently some parameters thrown out.

 The correlations are only needed to assess the relationship between the predictors, i.e., to assess their collinearity.
 When judging the multicollinearity of predictors, we focused on the variance inflation factor (VIF).
-This metric takes into account not only pairwise relationships, like Pearson correlation, but also estimates the dependence of a given predictor on the set of all predictors included in the model.
+This metric not only takes into account pairwise relationships, like Pearson correlation, but also estimates the dependence of a given predictor on the set of all predictors included in the model.
 Using VIF, we found no collinearity between predictors.
-Pearson correlation coefficients between continuous predictors are given only for the general characterization of their relationships.That the correlation coefficients were low seems expected in light of the above.
+Pearson correlation coefficients between continuous predictors are given only for the general characterization of their relationships.
+In the light of the above, low correlation coefficients could be expected.
 We present the correlations as an additional source of information to support our assertion of the low correlation of the predictors included in the model.

 Line 288: I think In contrast would be better here than on the contrary

-OK (L355)
+Corrected (L355)

 Line 295: I think In addition would be better here than besides

-OK (L363)
+Corrected (L363)

 Line 317: “fit well” might be better here than “good”

-OK (L395)
+Corrected (L395)

 Line 320: The plots for Tyuva look very poorly fit.
 However, I think the authors are suggesting here that they fit fairly well.
 Could some more context be provided?
 What would be considered a poor fit?
 All of those points are far off the 1:1 line, so it’s not clear how the data are being evaluated here.
 There is some discussion of this in lines 409-420, but the tone of that paragraph in the discussion doesn’t match how the results are reported here.

-You may be right.
-However, an AUC greater than or equal to 0.7 is considered acceptable discrimination (Hosmer et al., 2013).
-We no longer insist that Model 1 works well in the Barents Sea and we have rewritten Discussion to reflect it.
+AUC greater than or equal to 0.7 is considered acceptable discrimination (Hosmer et al., 2013).
+However, you may be right, and we no longer insist that Model 1 works well in the Barents Sea.
+We have rewritten the Discussion to reflect it.
 Thank goodness it works well in the White Sea.

 Line 324: I think the authors mean dataset instead of material